marcelodai/data-engineer-assignment/README.md

 4. What is the most common activity for Squirrels? (e.g. eating, running, etc..)
 5. A count of all Primary Fur Colors by Park.

+### Output

-**The final output should be your python code that performs the ETL process, your final database schema populated, and the queries to answer the questions above.**
+1. The final output should be your python code that performs the ETL process, your final database schema populated, and the queries to answer the questions above.
+2. Code and script should be runnable in a Docker container with Apache Spark.

 ### The Submission